Watershed-Function-SFA/BASIN-3D/README.md

 ## Development Practices

-* BASIN-3D uses the [cactus model](https://barro.github.io/2016/02/a-succesful-git-branching-model-considered-harmful/)
+* BASIN-3D uses the [GitFlow model](https://datasift.github.io/gitflow/IntroducingGitFlow.html)
   of branching and code versioning in git.
 * Code development will be peformed in a forked copy of the repo.
 Commits will not be made directly to the basin-3d repo.
 Developers will submit a pull request that is then merged by another team member, if another team member is available.
 * Each pull request should contain only related modifications to a feature or bug fix.